-For Typical Taxpayers
+Finding the Threshold For Typical Taxpayers

-The IRS thresholds that apply to most taxpayers are for people who are not claimed as dependents.
-The threshold for a single taxpayer is $10,150.
-The amount increases to $11,700 at age 65.
-Couples filing a joint return hit their threshold at $20,300, plus another $1,200 for each spouse age 65 or older.
-A head of household has a threshold of $13,050 or $14,600 at age 65.
-Qualifying widows and widowers have to file when gross income tops $16,350 or $17,550 at 65.If you worked and had taxes withheld from your pay, you'll likely want to file even if you didn't make enough to make it mandatory.
+The IRS thresholds and tax filing requirements that apply to most taxpayers are for people who are not claimed as dependents.
+The threshold for a single taxpayer is $12,000.
+The amount increases to $13,300 at age 65.
+Couples filing a joint return hit their threshold at $24,000, plus another $1,300 for each spouse age 65 or older.
+A head of household has a threshold of $18,000.If you worked and had taxes withheld from your pay, you'll likely want to file even if you didn't make enough to make it mandatory.
 This is because you may be due a refund of the income taxes you've paid.

-For unmarried dependents, filing is required when they have $1,000 in unearned income or $6,200 in gross income.
+For unmarried dependents, filing is required when they reach the minimum income to file taxes, typically $1,050 in unearned income or $6,350 in gross income.
 Add $1,550 to these figures if blind or age 65.
 When a single person is both age 65 and blind, add $3,100.
-For married dependents, the unearned income threshold is $1,000 in unearned income and $6,200 in gross income.
-However, married dependent taxpayers add only $1,200 if blind or age 65.
-If both blind and 65, they add $2,400.
+For married dependents, the unearned income threshold is $1,050 in unearned income and $6,350 in gross income.
+However, married dependent taxpayers add only $1,250 if blind or age 65.
+If both blind and 65, they add $2,500.

 Obtaining Information About Special Filing Thresholds

 If you work for yourself, you must file a federal tax return when self-employment income reaches $400.
 Church employees have to file when earnings are $108.28.
 The IRS requires filing even when a person has zero income when you owe any special taxes such as alternative minimum tax or Social Security and Medicare taxes on tips.
 You also have to file if you received any distributions from a health savings account or advance premium payments via a health insurance marketplace.
 If you claimed tax credits or deductions that turned out to be in error, you must file and pay the money back.

 Resident noncitizens working in the United States are subject to the same tax filing thresholds and rules as U.S. citizens.
 There are special requirements for nonresident aliens.
 A nonresident alien must send in a tax return if she has any income from a trade or business.
-If she works for wages, filing is required when gross income is $6,200 or more.
+If she works for wages, filing is required when gross income is $6,350 or more.
 Finally, when a nonresident alien works for a foreign-based employer and there is any tax liability not covered by this income source, she must file a U.S. tax return.